CAFuser: Condition-Aware Multimodal Fusion for Robust Semantic Perception of Driving Scenes: Method

 \subsection{Multimodal Adapter}

-As displayed in~\cref{fig:overview}, we use a shared backbone for all modalities instead of individual backbones for each modality, to simplify and optimize the fusion process.
-We initialize the backbone with ImageNet pre-training, which corresponds to the RGB camera modality.
-For pre-processing, we follow MUSES and project each sensor's data (e.g., lidar, radar) as a 3-channel image onto the RGB plane.
-Further, we normalize each modality over the entire dataset to ensure an input representation consistent with the RGB modality.

-To significantly reduce model parameters while maintaining competitive performance (cf.\ \cref{sec:abl}), we employ a lightweight adapter that consists of a 2-layer MLP with a 4x reduction in hidden dimensions~\cite{gao2024clip}, enabling efficient feature transformation.
+As the feature adapter, we employ a 2-layer MLP with a 4x reduction in hidden dimensions~\cite{gao2024clip}.
 A learnable parameter $\alpha$ controls the weighting of adapted and original features.
 Each modality and each feature map from the Swin backbone’s 4-level feature pyramid is adapted using an individual adapter at each stage.
 For 4 modalities and 4 feature levels this results in 16 individual lightweight adapters.
 In \cref{sec:abl} we show that this setup allows us to reduce the parameters by 54\% without any loss in performance.